 The Christmas Day Dinner is an annual event for care leavers aged 18-25 to celebrate their resilience and create positive memories.
 We would love your help.
-For the fourth year running, members of the community will get together to create a unique 2021-style Christmas Day Experience.
+For the fourth year running, members of the community will get together to create a unique Christmas Day Experience.
 Our aim is very simple: that no young adult care leaver should feel alone on the big day.

 Last year, we were thrilled to be voted Richmond’s Community Heroes.
-Not all heroes wear capes; some wear Santa hats it seems!
-Our steering committee of volunteers from all walks of life, splits its responsibilities across seven areas, from food to presents via venue and entertainment, to gently direct the goodwill, generosity and drive of local people who find us through friends, family, facebook, school, work, church and more.
+Not all heroes wear capes; sme wear Santa hats it seems!
+Our steering committee of volunteers from all walks of life, splits its responsibilities across nine areas, from food to presents via venue and entertainment, to gently direct the goodwill, generosity and drive of local people who find us through friends, family, Facebook, school, work, church and more.
 Everyone is very welcome.
-There’s always something to do.
+There’s always soomething to do.

 You can help us in so many ways:

 Could you make a donation to the event or perhaps volunteer to join one of the committees we are setting up?
 If you can, please email firstname.lastname@example.org and get in touch.

 The Richmond Christmas Day Dinner was set up by Sian Thomas, a nurse by background, after a chance meeting with a young homeless man.
 “On Christmas Eve 2016, I met a young man sitting on the ground outside the local Burger King.
 We had a chat, went for a burger together and had a nice couple of hours,” says Sian, who lives in Twickenham.